U1.25 — Phases of the Employment Cycle

 Provide support and time to improve

-This may include additional training, mentoring or a performance improvement plan.
+This may include additional training or a performance improvement plan.

 Issue formal warnings